 Qualifying Interest Conservation Objective as per NPWS (2013g) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
 Likely Significant Effect There are no pathway for impacts between the proposed development and this qualifying interest.
 Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.
-Harbour Porpoise (Phocoena phocoena) [1351] conservation condition of The Attributes of these Conservation Objectives focus on " Access to suitable habitat ", and " Disturbance ".
+Harbour Porpoise (Phocoena phocoena) [1351] "To maintain the favourable conservation condition of Harbour Porpoise in Rockabill to Dalkey Island SAC" The Attributes of these Conservation Objectives focus on " Access to suitable habitat ", and " Disturbance ".
 There will be no works occurring in or adjacent to suitable Harbour Porpoise habitat.
 Therefore, there is no potential for Harbour Porpoise to be restricted access to suitable habitat, nor will there be any disturbance impacts to Harbour Porpoise in the Rockabill to Dalkey Island SAC as a result of the proposed development.
 No There are no pathway for impacts between the proposed development and this qualifying interest.
 Therefore, it can be concluded beyond reasonable scientific doubt that the proposed development will not significantly affect this European site in view of its Conservation Objectives for this Qualifying Interest.